Nina Vasan: Career

 During the 2008 Presidential Election, Vasan served as a Co-Leader of Battleground State Outreach for the Obama presidential campaign's Health Policy Advisory Committee.
-She also interned for a summer in the Office of Director-General Dr. Margaret Chan at the World Health Organization in Geneva.

 After graduating from Harvard Medical School in 2013, she entered residency training in Psychiatry at Stanford University Hospital in Stanford, California.
 In 2015, Vasan launched The Psychiatry Innovation Lab at the Annual Meeting of the American Psychiatric Association, the world's largest psychiatric organization.
 The PIL is an incubator that catalyzes the formation of innovative ventures to transform mental healthcare.
 MedTech Boston named her a "40 Under 40 Healthcare Innovator" in 2016.

 In 2016, she launched Brainstorm: The Stanford Lab for Mental Health Innovation, the world's first academic laboratory dedicated to transforming mental health through technology and entrepreneurship.
 She started the first college course on mental health entrepreneurship and the first virtual reality and augmented reality innovation lab for brain and behavioral health.
 In 2017, Vasan was named to the shortlist for the Financial Times and McKinsey Bracken Bower Prize, awarded to the best business book proposal by an author aged under 35.

 In 2019, Vasan and Brainstorm colleagues worked with Pinterest to launch a "Compassionate Search" feature.
 The new tool provides evidence-based mental health and stress relief tools to users searching for topics like "anxiety" and "stress".
 Compassionate Search is designed to make mental health tools more accessible to users with difficulty accessing mental health services, while changing the experience of how mental health is addressed online towards a more open and honest experience free from stigma.
 They also addressed issues of suicide, safety, and self-harm that led to changes in the Pinterest platform, including creating a set of exercises for improving user's emotional outcomes, as well as AI, which Pinterest said achieved an 88% reduction in reports of self-harm content by users and ability to remove such content 3 times faster.
 This work was named by Fast Company as one of the Best Designs for Social Good and Most Innovative Wellness Projects of 2020.

+AI Safety Research

+In 2025, Vasan and researchers at the Brainstorm lab contributed to research conducted with Common Sense Media examining the risks posed by AI companion chatbots to young people.
+The research involved testing companion platforms including Character.AI, Nomi, and Replika, and found that the systems could generate content involving self-harm, sex, violence, and drug use and did not consistently recognise signs of distress in users.

+In November 2025, a separate assessment examined the responses of general-purpose chatbots, including ChatGPT, Claude, Gemini, and Meta AI, to questions relating to teenagers' mental health.
+The assessment found that the chatbots did not consistently respond appropriately to mental-health concerns and could miss warning signs associated with conditions including psychosis, eating disorders, and post-traumatic stress disorder.
+Vasan, who was involved in the research, said that the systems did not consistently recognise the role they should play when responding to serious mental-health questions.